Alan Baró

-Alan Baró Calabuig (/es/; (Note: In isolation, Alan is pronounced /es/.) born 22 June 1985) is a Spanish footballer who plays for CF Peralada mainly as a central defender but also as a defensive midfielder.
+Alan Baró Calabuig (/es/; (Note: In isolation, Alan is pronounced /es/.) born 22 June 1985) is a Spanish professional footballer who plays mainly as a central defender but also as a defensive midfielder for Tercera Federación club CF Peralada.

 He amassed Segunda División totals of 177 matches and two goals over six seasons, mainly at the service of Ponferradina (four years).
-He appeared once in La Liga with Osasuna, and also competed professionally in Australia.
+He appeared once in La Liga with Osasuna, and also played in Australia.

 Club career

 Early career

 Born in Darnius, Girona, Catalonia, Baró began his career with local clubs CF Peralada and UE Figueres, suffering relegation from Segunda División B with the latter at the end of 2006–07.
 On 6 July 2007, he signed for Alicante CF in the same league, playing 39 official games in his first season as the Valencians earned promotion and a further 26 in the second as they were relegated.

 Osasuna

 In summer 2009, Baró moved to La Liga with CA Osasuna, initially being registered to their reserves in the third division.
 On 26 October, he was called up by manager José Antonio Camacho for a Copa del Rey match against Xerez CD, but eventually did not feature in the 2–1 away win.
 The following 24 January, away to the same opponents (same venue and score), he played the final minute in place of Javier Camuñas without touching the ball, handing him the record of the shortest career for the Navarrese club.